Dixya60/Web_Tech/README.md

-This repository contains the labwork of web technology.
+This branch contains the labwork of web technology.

- It contains HTML, CSS, JS, PHP and XML.
+It contains the files for HTML, CSS, JS, PHP and XML.